Scalar conservation law in a bounded domain with strong source at boundary: Introduction

-Balance law with general relaxation term can be modelled by exclusion process with \emph{Glauber dynamics}, see \cite{XuZ24} for details.
+Conservation law with general $V$ and $\varrho$ can be modelled by exclusion process with \emph{Glauber dynamics}, see \cite{XuZ24} for details.

-It is worthy pointing out that, in the hydrodynamic limit only $L^\infty$ bounds are available, so we focus on constructing the entropy solution in $L^\infty$ space, rather than in the space of bounded variation functions.
+Note that in \eqref{eq:hd-initial}, the total variation of the initial empirical density $u_0^N$ can grow in order $\mathcal O(N)$.
+For this reason, we focus on constructing the entropy solution in $L^\infty$ space, rather than in the space of bounded-variation functions.

+\begin{rem} Assume some $t_0>0$ such that \eqref{eq:hl} has a classical solution for $t<t_0$.
+Using the method of characteristics, one obtains the characteristic equation associated to \eqref{eq:hl}: